cooloo9871/Proxmox_vm_manager/README.md

-deploy        deploy kind k8s environment to the vm. snapshot      snapshot all vm. status        show all vm status. debug         show execute command log. help          display this help and exit.
+deploy        deploy kind k8s environment to the vm. snapshot      snapshot all vm. status        show all vm status. dimg          download the image to all the vm,image tar named images.tar. debug         show execute command log. help          display this help and exit.
 ```